NIEM/NIEM.github.io/technical/core-supplement/index.md

 If so, this requires little additional effort beyond making sure the new components are available in the NIEM subset.
 If augmentations and/or element substitutions are not available or appropriate, new components may be referenced and used directly in the extension schema documents.

+## For example, if you need CS 3.0.1 ...

+If you use any of the following NIEM 3.0 components:

+* Element nc:JurisdictionUSPostalServiceCode

+* Element nc:LocationStateUSPostalServiceCode

+* Type usps:USStateCodeType

+* Type usps:USStateCodeSimpleType

+Then, update your NIEM subset or IEPD with the corresponding components from CS 3.0.1:

+* Element nc-3.0.1:JurisdictionUSPostalServiceCode

+* Element nc-3.0.1:LocationStateUSPostalServiceCode

+* Type usps-3.0.1:USStateCodeType

+* Type usps-3.0.1:USStateCodeSimpleType